john-alpindo/codecademy_notes/Introduction to SQL.md

 GROUP BY price
 HAVING COUNT(*) > 10;
 ```
-This query will return the average number of downloads and the count of apps at each price point, but only where the count of apps is greater than 10.
+- This query will return the average number of downloads and the count of apps at each price point, but only where the count of apps is greater than 10.
+- Alias names cannot be used in the **HAVING** clause, so you will have to use the original column name.

 ## strftime
 The **strftime** function is a powerful tool for querying time and date values.
 It allows you to extract the date and time from a timestamp, and to format the output.
 The **strftime** function takes two arguments: